4×4 Cooking Made Easy: Camp Kitchen Setup and Recipes

 At Dixie 4 Wheel Drive, we know all about exploring the outdoors and camp cooking.
 We also know how to take care of our 4x4s so they can get us there and back again.
 Before or after an off-roading adventure, make sure you bring over your ride to our auto shop.
 We’ll be happy to provide the service and maintenance needed to ensure it remains in good shape for all your outdoor trips.

-Moab Off Road Trail Spotlight: Gold Bar Rim
+Moab Off Road Trail Spotlight: Hotel Rock

 Quick Menu